erickcestari/Bot-Flopado/README.md

 # Discord-Bot-Flopado
-A Discord Bot wich have some commands
+A bot that has a few commands
 ## 🤖